-The District has evaluated subsequent events occurring after December 31, 2018 through the date of August 13, 2019, which is the date the financial statements were available to be issued.
-Based on this evaluation, the District has determined that no subsequent events have occurred, which require disclosure in the financial statements.
+The District has evaluated subsequent events occurring after December 31, 2019 through the date of December 8, 2020, which is the date the financial statements were available to be issued.
+Based on this evaluation, the District has disclosed the renewal of various CDs previously mentioned in Note 4.